strapi/strapi/docs/3.0.0-beta.x/guides/queries.md

 );
 ```

 When updating an entry with its groups beware that if you send the groups without any `id` the previous groups will be deleted and replaced.
-You can update the groups by sending there `id` :
+You can update the groups by sending their `id` with the rest of the fields:

 **Update by id and update previous groups**